xiaoli-dong/pathogenseq/.github/CONTRIBUTING.md

-# nf-core/pathogenseq: Contributing Guidelines
+# xiaoli-dong/pathogenseq: Contributing Guidelines

 Hi there!
-Many thanks for taking an interest in improving nf-core/pathogenseq.
+Many thanks for taking an interest in improving xiaoli-dong/pathogenseq.

-We try to manage the required tasks for nf-core/pathogenseq using GitHub issues, you probably came to this page when creating one.
+We try to manage the required tasks for xiaoli-dong/pathogenseq using GitHub issues, you probably came to this page when creating one.
 Please use the pre-filled template to save time.

 However, don't be put off by this template - other more general issues and suggestions are welcome!
 Contributions to the code are even more welcome ;)

-> If you need help using or modifying nf-core/pathogenseq then the best place to ask is on the nf-core Slack [#pathogenseq](https://nfcore.slack.com/channels/pathogenseq) channel ([join our Slack here](https://nf-co.re/join/slack)).

 ## Contribution workflow

-If you'd like to write some code for nf-core/pathogenseq, the standard workflow is as follows:
+If you'd like to write some code for xiaoli-dong/pathogenseq, the standard workflow is as follows:

-1. Check that there isn't already an issue about your idea in the [nf-core/pathogenseq issues](https://github.com/nf-core/pathogenseq/issues) to avoid duplicating work.
+1. Check that there isn't already an issue about your idea in the [xiaoli-dong/pathogenseq issues](https://github.com/xiaoli-dong/pathogenseq/issues) to avoid duplicating work.
 If there isn't one already, please create one so that others know you're working on this
-2. [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the [nf-core/pathogenseq repository](https://github.com/nf-core/pathogenseq) to your GitHub account
+2. [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the [xiaoli-dong/pathogenseq repository](https://github.com/xiaoli-dong/pathogenseq) to your GitHub account
 3. Make the necessary changes / additions within your forked repository following [Pipeline conventions](#pipeline-contribution-conventions)
 4. Use `nf-core schema build` and add any new parameters to the pipeline JSON schema (requires [nf-core tools](https://github.com/nf-core/tools) >= 1.10).
 5. Submit a Pull Request against the `dev` branch and wait for the code to be reviewed and merged